at621/snippets/markdown_transform.md

-Please convert this PDF to a clean, well-structured Markdown document following these specific guidelines:
+Please convert this PDF to a clean, well-structured Markdown document as an artifact following these specific guidelines:

 **Text Conversion:**
 - Preserve the logical hierarchy using Markdown headings (#, ##, ###, etc.)